GeorgeMansoMSFT/powershell/domain-discovery-toolkit/README.md

 Pre-flight discovery for releasing a verified custom domain from an Entra ID tenant.
 Identifies every object, configuration, and Azure resource that references the domain, so you can clear references before attempting domain removal.

+## Example output

+Preview a [rendered example report](https://georgemansomsft.github.io/powershell/domain-discovery-toolkit/Summary-Report-EXAMPLE.html) to see the format before running the toolkit.
+(Uses fabricated data - no real tenant was scanned.)

 ## What problem this solves

-Microsoft's domain removal logic blocks deletion if any object still references the domain — but the portal only tells you the *category* of blocker, not the specific offending objects.
+Microsoft's domain removal logic blocks deletion if any object still references the domain - but the portal only tells you the *category* of blocker, not the specific offending objects.
 ForceDelete exists as an emergency option but auto-rewrites references to `.onmicrosoft.com` with no rollback, no pilot, and no user comms window.
 Neither path is suitable for a planned tenant migration.

 This toolkit gives you a complete inventory of what references the domain, so you can plan a controlled cleanup before the actual removal.